Carol Richards: Personal life

-Richards' first marriage to Bayard Lutzhoff occurred at age 16 (5 weeks before she turned 17).
-She took the stage name, Richards in honor of a favorite nephew.
+Richards' first marriage to Bayard Lutzhoff occurred at age 16 (5 weeks before she turned 17 in 1938).
+She took the stage name Richards in honor of her favorite nephew.
 Her marriage to Lutzhoff ended in divorce in 1948.
-In 1950 she married Carl Altman.
-That marriage ended in divorce in 1952.
-In 1957, while on tour in Chicago she met and married dentist Andrew Mitran.
+In 1950 she married Carl Altman; that marriage also ended in divorce in 1952.
+During a 1957 tour in Chicago she met and married dentist Andrew Mitran.
 They had two children.
 Mitran died of a brain tumor in 1961.
-In 1962, Carol married Howard Kamin.
+In 1962 Carol married Howard Kamin.
 They had one child and moved to Boston.
 The couple were divorced in 1967.
 She then married Edward Swiedler.
-The Swiedlers were married 40 years until her death.
-Richards had 5 children, 19 grandchildren, and eight great-grandchildren.
+The Swiedlers were married for 40 years until her death.
+Richards had 5 children, 19 grandchildren, and 8 great-grandchildren.

 Death

-On March 16, 2007, Richards died of kidney failure at the Indian River Memorial Hospital in Vero Beach, Florida at the age of 84.
+On March 16, 2007, Richards died of kidney failure at the Indian River Memorial Hospital in Vero Beach, Florida, at the age of 84.